 Gurdjieffs Three Minds

-In this categorization of our thoughts, the thoughts are delineated as thinking, moving, and emotional.
-This is a most elegant ontological description of how we operate on the inside.
+In this categorization of thoughts, the thoughts are delineated as thinking, moving, and emotional.

 Thinking thoughts - are the thoughts we use to reason, imagine, think, and feel with.
 Thinking thoughts are the thoughts that we typically label as "thinking"